Navigating Multifamily Development: Lowering Costs & Strategies for Success

-Lack of maintenance and appropriate response times is a top ten reason why renters leave multifamily buildings.
+Lack of maintenance and appropriate response times are among the top ten reasons why renters leave multifamily buildings and move into single family homes.
 Regular maintenance, inspections, and preventative measures help you manage risk, anticipate problem areas, and cement loyalty with your residents.

 The keys to success in multifamily housing are to keep costs low, retention rates high, and respond quickly to shifting resident needs.
-Adding amenities such as smart lockers can contribute to your long-term success.
+Adding Offering affordable housing with amenities such as smart lockers can contribute to your long-term success.